christophergandrud/cv/cv_web/Gandrud_cv_web.md

 - The Rusty Plumbing of Financial Globalization: The Political Economy of National Payment System Reforms.
 With Stefano Pagliari, Irene Spagna, and Kevin Young.

-- A Text Based Measure of Banking Crises.
-With Sahil Deo, Christian Franz, and Mark Hallerberg

 - Developing Central Bank Credibility in Developing Economies: A sentiment analysis of the Reserve Bank of India.
 With Sahil Deo and Christian Franz.